 For example, instead of saying, “Thank you for telling me about the role,” include something more detailed:

 “Thank you for explaining the ins and outs of the role.
 I’m really excited by the prospect of testing and iterating your new content initiatives to see which one drives new traffic to your blog.”

 The specific detail you include doesn’t have to be work-centric, though.
 If it turns out you both share a love of B-movies or you’re fans of the same sports team, you can include this detail instead of or in addition to something about the job.

 Why They Should Hire You

-Though job interview thank you notes are brief, you can still use them to reiterate why the company should hire you.
-In one or two sentences, you can bring up your most relevant skill and how you’ll use it to benefit the company.
+Though a job interview thank you note is brief, you can still use it to reiterate why the company should hire you.
+In one or two sentences, mention your most relevant skill and how you’ll use it in the role.

 “I’m really looking forward to bringing my research skills to the role to help the company identify and connect with new clients.”

 >>MORE: How to Use the STAR Method for Interview Questions

 Your Interest in the Role

 While you convey your interest in the position during the interview, the thank you note is, again, an additional opportunity to express that.
 There are two ways to do this.